Duct Leakage Test in Lanoka Harbor, NJ

 Cost of Excessive Duct Leakage

-Duct leaks can also introduce dust, mold spores, moisture, and additional contaminants into the duct system.
+Duct leaks can also bring dust, mold spores, excess moisture, and other impurities into the duct system.
 This can irritate allergies, harm the air quality inside, and cause expensive hidden structural damage as time goes on.

 How to Properly Seal Ductwork in an Old Home